 Outlier Districts.
 The scatterplot showing the district enrollment and number of threat assessment cases (p.
 13) suggests that two very large districts are outliers: one district had far fewer threat assessment cases than the trend line predicts and the other district had far more threat assessment cases than the trend line predicts.
 The combined enrollment of these two districts is approximately 590,000 students, which represents approximately 23% of the total student enrollment for the 60 districts and 6 schools in this study.
-Because of their size, these two districts could have an impact on study findings, so we conducted a series of supplementary analyses that omitted these districts from the statewide sample.
-After removing the two outlier districts, the correlation between district enrollment and number of threat assessment cases improved from .72 to .81.
-The results of these supplemental analyses in the form of logistic regressions for disciplinary and law enforcement outcomes are in Appendix C. The supplemental analyses show very little change in the pattern of statistically significant versus non-significant results, suggesting that the inclusion of these districts decreased the correlation between threat assessment rates and enrollment, but did not substantially influence other study results, such as how student characteristics are related to disciplinary outcomes.
+Because of their size, these two districts could have an impact on study findings, so we conducted a series of supplementary analyses that omitted these district enrollment and number of threat assessment cases improved from .72 to .81.
+The results of these supplemental analyses in the form of logistic regressions for disciplinary and law enforcement outcomes are in Appendix C. The supplemental analyses show very little change in the pattern of statistically significant versus nonsignificant results, suggesting that the inclusion of these districts decreased the correlation between threat assessment rates and enrollment, but did not substantially influence other study results, such as how student characteristics are related to disciplinary outcomes.